oVirt/ovirt-site/source/feature/upgrademanager.html.md

 #### Allow the user to do a rolling cluster upgrade, either to a higher cluster level, or to a new version that supports the current one

+For a cluster we should add the option to "check for available upgrade".
+This should go on all the operational hosts, and check whether there is a new version available, and what cluster levels it supports.
+If there is one, the minimal and maximal supported cluster level will be shown as well.
+Now, the user can upgrade to a higher cluster level, or to a higher version in the current one.
+Two flows here behind the scenes: 1.
+Same cluster level - host by host is moved to maintenance, upgraded, activated.
+At the end of the day the cluster itself as a whole was upgraded.
+There should be an easy way to see the status of this upgrade, and information for all the hosts, whether they were upgraded or not (Task list?).
+2. Higher cluster level - same as #1, but upgrading the cluster levels once all hosts were upgraded.

 ### Implementation

 ### Open Issues/Questions